SumoLogic/sumologic-documentation/blog-service/2024-05-15-scheduled-search-alerts.md

     image_url: /img/release-notes/rss-orange.png
 ---

-Effective **May 15, 2024**, Real-Time Scheduled Searches have been deprecated and you can no longer create them.
-Real-Time Scheduled Searches created before that date will continue to function until **May 15, 2025**.
+As part of our ongoing evaluation of the Sumo Logic service, we have decided to deprecate [Real-Time Scheduled Searches](/docs/alerts/scheduled-searches/create-real-time-alert).
+In particular, we will remove the option to create new Real-Time Scheduled Searches on May 15, 2024.
+Existing Real-Time Scheduled Searches will continue to function until May 15, 2025.
+We believe many use cases for Real-Time Scheduled Searches can be met by [Monitors](/docs/alerts/monitors/overview).
+Any remaining use cases can be met by executing these searches at 15m intervals.

 We encourage you instead to [create a monitor](/docs/alerts/monitors/create-monitor) and set it to execute near-real-time searches (lowest available duration is 15m intervals).